Sore Muscles? • Helpful Tips to Prevent DOMS

-Full of motivation, you jumped into your training plan with both feet and gave your workout everything you got.
+Full of motivation, you jumped into your training plan with both feet and gave your workout everything you’ve got.

 But then on the next morning, when you try to get out of bed…OUCH!

-Your muscles ache and are stiff, swollen and tender.
-What you have is a bad case of sore muscles.
+Your muscles ache and are stiff, swollen, and tender.
+What you have is a bad case of delayed onset muscle soreness or DOMS.

 But where does the pain come from and what can you do to relieve it?

 Aching muscles aren’t absolutely necessary to make progress.
 But for those new to sports or those starting a new training program, they are often unavoidable.

 Delayed onset muscle soreness can be the result of hard training sessions and overworked muscles or new and unfamiliar movements.
 If you are performing new exercises or haven’t done them in a while, you are pretty sure to get sore muscles.
 Why?